jdestefx/e3-lite/README.md

 					Can be several formats: 50 = 5 seconds.
 5s = 5 seconds.
 RecastDelay 				Adds a delay between casting this spell entry as to not drain mana too fast.
 Use deci-seconds only.
 					ie.  50 = 5 seconds.
 Does not support "5s" syntax.
+TargetLifeManaRatio			Uses the Assist Target's life as a gauge for when/if this spell can cast.
+A value of 2 will prevent the bot from going under 50m casting this entry.
+2.5, 3, etc will keep more mana.

 [AssistSpells]
 These are the spells that will be casted on the singular assist target, triggered when a character sees "assist on [spawnID]"